araobp/ultrasonic-communication/README.md

 ## Mathematical formula expressing ultrasonic wave

-I tested frequency-hopping to tranmit data over ultra-sonic, resulting in very bad performance at high SNR in a noisy room.
+I tested frequency-hopping to tranmit data over ultra-sonic, resulting in very bad performance at low SNR in a noisy room.
 So I decided to employ chirp modulation in this project.

 ==> [Formula](./misc/Formula.ipynb)